Lautenschlager-id/transfromage/docs/Events.md

 >| hasCheese | `boolean` | Whether the player has cheese or not. |
 >
 >
->Triggered when a player gets (or loses) a cheese.
+>Triggered when a player gets (or loses) the cheese.
 >
 >**@playerData structure**:
 >```Lua